Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies

 \section{Data-dependent Compute/Communication Overlap: Characterization of Inefficiencies}

 As both shard-based or fine-grain techniques execute smaller compute/communication operations as compared to baseline serial execution (Figure~\ref{fig:bkg_shard_overlap_interference}), they lead to various forms of operation execution inefficiencies, which are highly dependent on the nature of operators being overlapped.
-That is, the combined execution time of decomposed operations can be higher than the execution time of the baseline (larger) operation.
-Careful understanding and characterization of these inefficiencies is necessary in order to effectively manage them.
-To this end, we provide the same in this section.
+That is, the aggregated execution time of decomposed operations can be higher than the execution time of the baseline (single large) operation.
+Careful understanding and characterization of these inefficiencies is necessary in order to effectively manage them, and we provide the same in this section.